Meteor-Community-Packages/meteor-autoform/README.md

 ## Manual Validation

-In addition to telling your form to validate on certain events, sometimes you need to manually validate a particular field.
-To do this, call `AutoForm.validateField(formId, fieldName, skipEmpty)`.
+In addition to telling your form to validate on certain events, sometimes you need to manually validate.

+* To validate a particular field, call `AutoForm.validateField(formId, fieldName, skipEmpty)`.
 It returns `true` or `false` depending on the validity of the field's current value, and it also causes reactive display of any errors for that field in the UI.
+* To validate a form, call `AutoForm.validateForm(formId)`.
+It returns `true` or `false` depending on the validity of the current values in the entire form, and it also causes reactive display of any errors for that form in the UI.

 ## Resetting Validation